nosarthur/nosarthur.github.io/_drafts/scorpion-pose.md

 ## beginning (Aug 2016)

 My starting point:
-* I am able to do head stand
+* I was able to do head stand
-* I can only do crow pose for 20 s
+* I could only do crow pose for 20 s
-* My head barely touches the floor in downward dog pose
+* My head barely touched the floor in downward dog pose
-* I can only touch heels in camel pose
+* I could only touch heels in camel pose

 The limiting factors:
 * flexibility